MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ---
 title: How to use links in documentation
-description: This article provides guidance on creating links to other content in Microsoft Docs. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide
+description: This article provides guidance on creating links to other content on Microsoft Learn. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide